Avoid the tricks, collect the treats offered by your credit card

 Though these bonuses often sound too good to be true, they’re real bonuses, but they aren’t just freely given.
 Usually, you have to spend a certain amount of money with the card, within a certain timeframe, to earn the bonus.

-For example, with the CardName, you truly can earn 60,000 bonus points (worth $750 toward travel through Chase Travel℠) when applying for the card, but you must first spend $4,000 on the card within three months of opening an account.
+For example, with the CardName, you truly can earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 If you aren’t careful and end up spending $3,000 in three months, then $1,000 in the fourth month, unfortunately, you won’t qualify for the bonus.

 Some spend thresholds are much easier to meet.
-The CardName discontinued, for instance, offers a one-time $200 cash-back bonus to new cardholders who spend just $500 in the first three months.
+The CardName discontinued, for instance, offers for a limited time, a $250 cash bonus once you spend $500 on purchases within the first three months from account opening

 The treat: cell phone protection